 Some students have experienced considerable inconvenience by restricting their directory information as Century College is unable to verify degrees earned, dates of attendance, or enrollment status to any third parties (including future employers) while the restriction is in effect.

 For further information, contact the Records Office at 651.779.3299.

 Century College has designated the following as directory information:

 - Degrees, certificates and awards received

 Release of Student Information

 Students may authorize Century College to release private information to individuals of their

 choosing or allow them to act on their behalf by completing the Authorization for the Release of Student Information form.

-This form needs to be submitted to the Records Office in person with a valid photo id.
+This form needs to be submitted in-person by the student to the Records Office W2220 with a valid photo id.
 Forms submitted by anyone other than the student will not be accepted.
-Consent